 - Community Accountability: Each CHC is a non-profit governed by a Board of Directors that draws at least half of its board members from the patients who use the services of the health center.

 Where Are CHCs in Minnesota?

-CHCs are located at over 60 clinical sites in urban, rural, and tribal areas throughout the state.
+CHCs are located at over 65 clinical sites in urban, rural, and tribal areas throughout the state (click here to find a health center near you).
 Clinical sites include traditional clinic settings, as well as school-based clinics, homeless shelters, and mobile clinics serving seasonal farm workers.